Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 VXLAN vs. VPLS in RouterOS 7

-In RouterOS 7, MikroTik has significantly improved its VXLAN support, making it a strong contender for modern networking use cases.
-The added flexibility of operating over Layer 3 and compatibility with cloud-native architectures gives VXLAN an edge in data center environments.
-On the other hand, VPLS remains a reliable choice for service provider networks or scenarios requiring traditional Layer 2 extensions over MPLS.
+In RouterOS 7, MikroTik has significantly improved VXLAN support, making it a strong contender for modern designs.
+VXLAN’s Layer 3 underlay, flexibility, and alignment with virtualization/cloud architectures often gives it an edge in data center and multi-site IP fabrics.
+VPLS remains a solid choice for service provider networks where MPLS is already in place and traditional Layer 2 extension is the objective.

 Leave your comment